d-becking/telegram-urls-to-spotify/README.md

    ```bash
    example_automator.sh 2024-09-13 --test_run
    ```
-using the --test_run parser argument will prevenrt the code from adding newly found tracks to the playlist(s).
+using the --test_run parser argument will prevent the code from adding newly found tracks to the playlist(s).

 ### License